Kidane Mehret Church, Jerusalem

 The Kidane Mehret Church (Ge'ez for "Covenant of Mercy") in Jerusalem, popularly known simply as the Ethiopian Church, is part of the Debre Genet (ደብረ ገነት) monastery, whose name means "Monastery of Paradise".

 The monastery and its church belong to the Ethiopian Orthodox Tewahedo Church.
 It is one of two Ethiopian monasteries in Jerusalem, along with Deir Sultan, Debre Genet being located in West Jerusalem and Deir Sultan in the Old City.

 Etymology

 Kidane Mehret (ኪዳነ ምሕረት) is a Ge'ez phrase meaning Covenant of Mercy.
 It refers to the Ethiopic tradition that Jesus promised his mother that he would forgive the sins of those who sought her intercession.

 The feast of Our Lady of the Covenant of Mercy is celebrated on 16 Yekatit (Ethiopian calendar), corresponding at present to 24 February (Gregorian calendar) except in leap years, when it corresponds to 25 February, since in the Ethiopian calendar the extra day is inserted in what for the Gregorian calendar is the preceding month of September.

 History

 Emperor of Ethiopia Yohannes IV (r.
-1872–1889) used war booty won in his conflict with the Khedivate of Egypt to purchase land to the north of the Old City of Jerusalem in 1888.
+1872–1889) used war booty won in his conflict with Egypt to purchase land to the north of the Old City of Jerusalem in 1888.
 The next year Yohannes died in battle and was followed by Emperor Menelik II (r.
 1889–1913).
 The church was inaugurated in 1893.